Same-Day Emergency Dentist in Arlington, TX

 Most dental emergencies can be mitigated with simple first aid steps:

-- Broken teeth: If implants, crowns, or dentures have chipped, fallen out, or otherwise been misplaced in some way, make sure to find all of the pieces that you can and bring them to the office with you during your visit.
-The same is true for any teeth, or pieces of teeth, that have come loose or fallen out.
+- Broken teeth: If implants, crowns, or dentures have chipped, fallen out, or otherwise been misplaced in some way, make sure to find all of the pieces that you can and bring them to the office with you during your emergency appointment.

 - Lost adult tooth: It’s important to keep the tooth and bring it to your visit with you, as we may be able to reattach it.
-When you first pick up your tooth, be sure to hold it from the crown and not the root.
-The root is the part we’ll need as intact as possible to perform potential reattachment.
-You can store your tooth in a container with milk to keep it moist.
+Store your tooth in a container with milk to keep it moist and preserve it for urgent dental care.

 What to Do if You Have an Oral Infection